 What to do in Lisbon – Day One

 The entrance is also included with a Lisboa Card, which you could consider getting for your 2 days in Lisbon.
-It includes unlimited free travel (including to the nearby places of Sintra and Cascais if you have time for a day trip) and entrance to many of the museums and attractions.
+It includes unlimited free travel (including to nearby Sintra and Cascais if you have time for a day trip) and entrance to many museums and attractions.

-It’s €12 for adults to visit the church and climb atop the tower and children under 12 are free.
+It’s €12 for adults to visit the church and climb atop the tower; children under 12 are free.
 Fees are included with the Lisboa Card or if you enter on the first Sunday of every month.
-Hours are from 10 am to 6:30 pm in the summers and the Jerónimos Monastery closes at 5:30 pm in the winter.
+Hours are from 10 am to 6:30 pm in the summers, and the Jerónimos Monastery closes at 5:30 pm in the winter.

 Pastel de Nata

 Of course, you can find Pasteis de Nata all over Lisbon, but one of the most famous places to get them is in Belem.

 A delectable egg custard tart, the Pastel de Nata is an excellent sweet treat served warm with a crumbly crusted and baked to perfection.
 Delicious!

 The Pastéis de Belém have been made here since 1837 from an ancient recipe from the Mosteiro dos Jerónimos.

 Located on the northern bank of the Tagus River, about 15 minutes walk from Belem Tower, this impressive granite monument celebrates the Age of Discovery, when the Portuguese set out across the ocean to explore new lands in the 15th and 16th centuries.

 It’s free to wander around the monument and impressive all on its own, but if you’d like to go to the viewing platform at the top, it’s €6 for an adult and €3 for teenagers.
 The viewing deck hours are 10 am to 7 pm in the summer, and 10 am to 6 pm in the winter.